 Exeter - 3 hours 40 mins

 Our candidates travel from all over the country, because they can travel off peak the evening before the course, and are then rested and ready for an easy 9am course start time.
-Please contact the office regarding staying at our on-site accommodation for £15 per night inc VAT – an offer exclusive to Kingswood.
+Please contact the office regarding local accommodation options.

 What courses are available, and at what cost?

-The vast majority of Service Leavers, or those seeking intensive re-training, opt for our 28-day Combined Arboriculture Course, which has been specifically designed to cover the full range of relevant skills, therefore helping someone who has no previous experience to get suitably qualified to work in the arboricultural and forestry industry.
+The vast majority of those seeking intensive re-training, opt for our 4-week Combined Arboriculture Course, which has been specifically designed to cover the full range of relevant skills, therefore helping someone who has no previous experience to get suitably qualified to work in the arboricultural and forestry industry.

 View a full list of our individual courses with the tuition fees.

-Assessment fees are paid directly to NPTC, and are in the region of £120 per unit.
+Assessment fees are paid directly to NPTC, and prices start from £120 per unit.

 What does chainsaw training involve?

 Chainsaw training skills are broken down by NPTC into a series of numbered units.
 These can be read in the attached list.
-All candidates must start by achieving Units CS30 (Chainsaw Maintenance and Crosscutting) and CS31 (Felling Trees up to 380mm Diameter).
+All candidates must start by achieving NPTC Units 201/202 (CS30 - Chainsaw Maintenance and Crosscutting) and NPTC Unit 203 (CS31 - Felling Trees up to 380mm Diameter).
 This is typically a 5 day course, with an assessment on day 6.

-When the candidate has gained these units, he or she can progress to felling larger trees (CS32), or train for the climbing units CS38 and 39 (Tree Climbing and Rescue, and Using a Chainsaw from Rope and Harness).
-The climbing courses do require a reasonable level of physical fitness (this should not be a problem for service leavers) and a good head for heights is a definite advantage!
+When the candidate has gained these units, he or she can progress to felling larger trees NPTC Unit 301 (CS32), or train for the climbing units NPTC 206/306 (CS38 Tree Climbing and Aerial Rescue, and NPTC 308 (CS39 Using a Chainsaw from Rope and Harness).
+The climbing courses do require a reasonable level of physical fitness and a good head for heights is a definite advantage!